Andrewsudarikov/raczin/README.md

 * Create a `raczin_conf.ini` file.
 * Configure the **Configparser**.
-* Write dificulty settings into config and read them at launch.
+* Write difficulty settings into config and read them at launch.